dd32/td-gh-ex/readme.txt

 Removed unused files.
 New screnshot.

 == Installation ==
 1. Unzip `star.zip` to the `/wp-content/themes/` directory
 2. Activate the theme through the 'Appearance' menu in WordPress

-== Folders included in this theme == images/ -contains header images, border and images for the setup help. languages/ -contains language files. inc/ -contains the template tag and customizer files. fonts/ -contains Font Awesome files.
+== Folders included in this theme == images/ -contains the border image. languages/ -contains language files. inc/ -contains the template tag and customizer files. fonts/ -contains Font Awesome files.